PoisotLab/ms_betacov_mapping/README.md

 where and what measures to implement for effectively monitoring wildlife and human betacoronavirus outbreaks before they escalate to critical levels.
-Nevertheless, there are actually very few documented cases of emergence events, and therefore we cannot rule out the chance of future emergence events in other areas.
+Nevertheless, there are actually very few documented cases of emergence events, and similarities could be some degree of coincidental.

 Compared to approaches that map emergence risk based only on the number of known bat hosts of betacoronaviruses, our framework suggests regions where high viral